 area, check out the stone cabin, hike, fish or swim in the beautiful Rubicon River, compete in the horseshoe tournament

-or the RC Rock Crawler competition, or just be lazy and enjoy the beauty of the Sierras.
+or the RC Rock Crawler competition, attend an educational class, or just be lazy and enjoy the beauty of the Sierras.

-On Friday, Alvaro Rodriquez will be hosting the inaugural “ROCK CHEF” competition, so if you think you can throw down
+On Friday, Alvaro Rodriquez will again be hosting the “ROCK CHEF” competition, so if you think you can throw down

 with camp cooking this may be for you.